theRAPTLab/meme-2023/README.md

 ### I.B.
 Download Resources

 The pdf and netlogo simulation resources are not currently in the repo.
-You will need to download them from the source (ask Joshua for them) and place them in the `boilerplate/src/app-web/static/dlc` folder.
+You will need to download them from the source (ask Joshua for them) and place them in the `resources` folder.

 ### I.C.
 Build and Run the Local Server